edzlabs/sat_demo/README.md

 > #### build/
 >
-> in the server config you need to link to build / index.html
+> In the server config you need to link to build / index.html
 >
 > Thumbnails need to be added to folders
 > - #### build/thumbnail/